James-Montgomery/squidward/README.md

 pylint --disable=invalid-name
 ```

-***

-## Continuing Improvements

-This package started as a fever dream in response to a series of frustrations I had with currently implemented gaussian process (GP) packages.
-Many GP packages favor using the latest and greatest optimization packages rather than focusing on creating an efficient, simple, flexible tool for data scientists to use.

-I hope to grow this package into a robust tool for use in research or production environments.
-It is far from a finished product.

-Next Steps:
-1. Polish core functionality and comment thoroughly
-2. Build out robust unit test and integration tests
-3. Add code quality and style guide checks
-4. Posterior Predictive checks
-5. Optimization and sampling functionality
-6. Embedding optimization for efficient inversion at scale
-7. Multiprocessing for parallelization
-8. Robust examples for reinforcement learning and parameter optimization

-***

-## Authors

-* **James Montgomery** - *Initial work* - [jamesmontgomery.us](http://jamesmontgomery.us)

-***

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-***

 ## Acknowledgments

 * A big thanks to Keegan Hines and Josh Touyz who introduced me to Gaussian Processes
-* Another thanks to Thanos Kintsakis who helped turn me from a data scientist into a machine learning engineer who can produce maintainable and efficient code.
-* The core functionality of this code (gpr and gpc) is based on the book [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) chapters 2 and 3.
+* Many of the methods/implementations in this package are based off of [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) chapters 2 and 3.
-* The native kernels supported by squidward are largely drawn from the [kernel cookbook](https://www.cs.toronto.edu/~duvenaud/cookbook/) by David Duvenaud.
+* Many of the native kernels supported by squidward are largely drawn from the [kernel cookbook](https://www.cs.toronto.edu/~duvenaud/cookbook/) by David Duvenaud.

-***

 ## Alternative Gaussian Process Packages